-The operating segments are based on the reports reviewed by the Group of key senior managers that comprise the steering committee which makes strategic decisions.
+The operating segments are based on the reports reviewed by the group of key senior managers that comprise the steering committee which makes strategic decisions.

-The group of key senior managers considered to be the 'chief operating decision makers' ("CODM") include Jamie Pherous (CEO), Laura Ruffles (COO), Steve Fleming (CFO) and Nova Fleming (General Manager Corporate Services, until extended leave commencing 16 February 2012).
+The group of key senior managers considered to be the 'Chief Operating Decision Makers' ("CODM") include Jamie Pherous (MD), Laura Ruffles (CEO A&NZ) and Steve Fleming (CFO).